 Thomas Allen serves people of all ages on DD, CADI, BI and Elderly Waivers.
 We hold contracts with Dakota, Hennepin, Ramsey, Chisago, Todd, Winona, Scott and Goodhue Counties.
 We also have Purchase of Service agreements with over a dozen other counties all over the State of Minnesota.

 All of our case managers are licensed by the Minnesota Board of Social Work or meet the minimum qualifications of a social worker under the Minnesota Merit System.
 Thomas Allen provides thorough orientation for each case manager upon hire and our employees have expert-level knowledge of waiver policy.
 We also provide culturally aware practices and have language capabilities in Hmong, Spanish, German and Somali.

 Thomas Allen has been providing Managed Care Coordination since 2009.
 The role of a care coordinator is to assist members of Minnesota Health Care Programs with making informed choices about their health care services.
 The care coordinator is responsible for ongoing assessment, planning, referral, service coordination, monitoring and advocacy on behalf of the member.
-The care coordinator assists members in making progress towards his or her health goals and coordinating care with the interdisciplinary team.
+The care coordinator assists members in making progress towards health goals and coordinating care with the interdisciplinary team.